gkarnataki/w251/hw06/README.md

-** HW06 **
+## HW06

-The process of training the model and running it against the validation set was followed on both the V100 and the P100.
+## Steps Followed
+The notebook was first run on P100 and then on V100 by following the instructions in the HW06 page.
+A submission was then made to Kaggle as a part of the answer to Section 8
+Note that this section is only present in the P100 notebook as that was executed first.
+I did not repeat these steps on the V100 notebook.
+Both notebooks have been uploaded here.

-Training Runtimes:
+## Training Runtimes:
 V100:     Approx 3 hr 20 mins
 P100:     > 6 Hours

-Both notebooks have been uploaded here.

-Also, the model was run against the test data set (test.csv) in kaggle.
-The screen shot attached contains the private score.